 A geek through and through, Jodon likes to be on the bleeding edge playing with new tech whenever possible.
 He is frequently regretful after installing beta software.
 He likes to (try to) decompress by spending time with his family, gaming, camping, and listening to music.

 Canaan has 6 years of experience of working with on-the-go Video & Audio Equipment.
 Prior to his role with Academic Emerging Technology, he had worked 3 years at an Apple Store at The Genius Bar, 1 year at Tesla maintaining and fixing robotic arms within Tesla’s Fremont factory, and 2 years for Google’s Self-Driving car project as a Vehicle Tech/Driver and in facilities management.
 At UC Merced, he has worked at the Service Desk and has recently moved to the role of Academic Classroom Tech.

-With a Bachelor’s degree in Digital Film & Video Production, Canaan also creates online content outside of his role at the University.
+With a Bachelor’s degree in Digital Film & Video Production, Canaan also creates online content outside his university role.
 He enjoys spending time with his newly wedded wife, jamming with his friends in a garage, and creating online video content for his online community.

 Ernie Montoya - Classroom AV Tech

-Ernie is an Classroom Tech with over 20 years of experience in IT in the educational community.
-Ernie started his journey in IT teaching and managing students in a computer lab in the K-12 environment.
+Ernie is a Classroom Tech with over 20 years of experience in IT in the educational community.
+Ernie started his journey in IT, teaching and managing students in a computer lab in the K-12 environment.
 In the summer of 2016, he began working for UC Merced for the Academic & Emerging Tech department.

 Ernie enjoys spending time with his family, foster children, and a box of Krispy Kreme doughnuts.

 Edson Gonzales - Media Services Coordinator